nasa/GeneLab_Data_Processing/Metagenomics/Illumina/Workflow_Documentation/NF_MGIllumina/README.md

 * `--input_file` –  A single-end or paired-end input csv file containing assay metadata for each sample, including sample_id, forward, reverse, and/or paired.
 Please see the [runsheet documentation](./examples/runsheet) in this repository for examples on how to format this file.
    > *Required only if --accession is not passed as an argument*

+* `--conda_megahit` - Path to an existing conda environment for the megahit software.
+Only used for `-profile mamba`.
+   > See `nextflow run main.nf --help` for additional conda environment options.

 > See `nextflow run -h` and [Nextflow's CLI run command documentation](https://nextflow.io/docs/latest/cli.html#run) for more options and details on how to run Nextflow.

 <br>